SimplyDo/yourcarry-source/contents/items/GW-M5600/index.md

 productlink: http://www.amazon.com/gp/product/B007RWZHXO/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B007RWZHXO&linkCode=as2&tag=yourcarry-20
 ---

 Radio always keeps the correct time on the Casio GWM5600 .
 A solar cell means it will never run out of battery.
 The case is sturdy and waterproof up to 200bar.
-I love when it peeps in sync with the time signals on radio or TV.
+I love when it beeps in sync with the time signals on radio or TV.

 -------------------